 #1. – After cutting off the stems that didn’t have many leaves on them, I washed them in plain water and allowed them to drain/dry awhile.

 #2. – Then I separated them into small bunches, put them into quart size baggies

 and flattened the bags while pushing the air out.

 #3. – I want them to freeze pretty flat so I can stack them side by side or a top each other.
 Once they freeze I can store them in this ice cream container I saved.

 Tip!
 Save those empty plastic ice cream containers.
 They are so useful.
-I’ve used them to store/freeze Christmas cookies and candy and even to stretch my roasts.
+I’ve used them to store and freeze Christmas cookies and candy and even to stretch my roasts.
 I’m using one to store a large salad in right now.

-After freezing, I plan to just break off whatever I need while cooking and replace the bag back into the freezer.
+After freezing the cilantro I plan to break off whatever I need while cooking and place the bag back into the freezer.
 I may not need as much as I’ve put into each bag.
-And that’s it - easy peasy!
+And that’s it – easy peasy!

 Cilantro: A Book of Recipes

 Pineapple Cilantro Vinaigrette

 - 15 Factors of Bible Study You Need to Know - May 4, 2023